 • 70% of the respondents to the same survey said that Downtown has “much less graffiti” than other Wilkes-Barre neighborhoods.

 Now, it’s time to plan for the DWBBID’s next phase.
 The DWBBID’s preliminary plan for the next ten years of operation places additional emphasis on business development and placemaking, while continuing to ensure that Downtown Wilkes-Barre is clean, safe, attractive, and well-marketed.

 Click here to download a letter from the Chair of the Diamond City Partnership regarding the DWBBID’s renewal plan.

-Click here to download the Preliminary 2019-2029 Plan for the Downtown Wilkes-Barre Business Improvement District.
+Click here to download the Final 2019-2029 Plan for the Downtown Wilkes-Barre Business Improvement District.